 '''

+horizon,

+CrIs = c(0.2, 0.5, 0.9),

 target_folder = NULL,

 target_date,

 non_zero_points = 2,

 output = c("regions", "summary", "samples", "plots", "latest"),

 return_output = is.null(target_folder),

 summary_args = list(),

 verbose = FALSE,

 logs = tempdir(check = TRUE),

-...,

-reported_cases

-)
+....)

 '''

-data A <data.frame> of confirmed cases (confirm) by date (date), and region (region).

-A call to gt_opts() (or its alias generation_time_opts()) defining the generation time distribution used.
-For backwards compatibility a list of summary parameters can also be passed.

-delays A call to delay_opts() defining delay distributions and options.
-See the docutruncation A call to trunc_opts() defining the truncation of the observed data.
+data $A \verb+ data.frame+ of disease reports (confirm) by date (date), and region (region).$ generation_time A call to gt_opts() (or its alias generation_time_opts()) defining the gen- eration time distribution used.
+For backwards compatibility a list of summary parameters can also be passed. delays A call to delay_opts() defining delay distributions and options.
+See the documentation of delay_opts() and the examples below for details. truncation A call to trunc_opts() defining the truncation of the observed data.
 Defaults to trunc_opts(), i.e. no truncation.
-See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby rt A list of options as generated by rt_opts() defining Rt estimation.
+See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby propagating the uncertainty in the estimate. rt A list of options as generated by rt_opts() defining Rt estimation.
 Defaults to rt_opts().
 To generate new infections using the non-mechanistic model instead of the renewal equation model, use rt = NULL.
-The non-mechanistic model internally uses the setting rt = rt_opts(use_rt = FALSE, future = "project", backcalc A list of options as generated by backcalc_opts() to define the back calculation.
-Defaults to backcalc_opts().
+The non-mechanistic model internally uses the setting rt = rt_opts(use_rt = FALSE, future = "project", gp_on = "R0"). backcalc A list of options as generated by backcalc_opts() to define the back calcula- tion.
+Defaults to backcalc_opts(). gp A list of options as generated by gp_opts() to define the Gaussian process.
+Defaults to gp_opts().
+Set to NULL to disable the Gaussian process. obs A list of options as generated by obs_opts() defining the observation model.
+Defaults to obs_opts(). forecast A list of options as generated by forecast_opts() defining the forecast opi- tions.
+Defaults to forecast_opts().
+If NULL then no forecasting will be done. stan A list of stan options as generated by stan_opts().
+Defaults to stan_opts().
+Can be used to override data, init, and verbose settings if desired. horizon Deprecated; use forecast instead to specify the predictive horizon CrIs Numeric vector of credible intervals to calculate. target_folder Character string specifying where to save results (will create if not present).